Avilgor/PulsarEngine/README.md

   * Open editor windows
 * Config panel to adjust window settings and see hardware specs
 * In editor log console
+* Drag and drop fbx mesh load
+* Drag and drop png texture to gameobjects

 ## Controls